chaos-polymtl/lethe/doc/source/theory/multiphase/cfd/cahn-hilliard.rst

 .. math::
   \begin{align}
    \mathbf{f_\sigma} & = \nabla \cdot (\lambda(\nabla \phi \otimes \nabla \phi))\\
-  & = \eta\nabla\phi + \nabla\psi
+  & = \eta\nabla\phi + \nabla\Psi
   \end{align}

-We then define a modified pressure :math:`\hat{p}`, which corresponds to the usual pressure with the additional :math:`\psi` term.
+We then define a modified pressure :math:`\hat{p}`, which corresponds to the usual pressure with the additional :math:`\Psi` term.
 This new pressure is the same in the bulk phases and varies more smoothly in the interface `[2] <https://doi.org/10.48550/arXiv.1911.06718>`_.
-Then, to take into account the change of momentum of the system due to the diffusive flux of species, we add the following term into the momentum equation:
+Then, to take into account the change of momentum of the system due to the diffusive flux of species, we add the following term into the :doc:`usual momentum equation<../../multiphysics/fluid_dynamics/navier-stokes>`:

 .. math::
   (\mathbf{\tilde{J}}\cdot \nabla)\mathbf{v} = (\frac{\rho_0-\rho_1}{2}\mathbf{J}\cdot \nabla)\mathbf{v}